 - Separate components: Store dressings, toppings, and greens in individual containers.

-- Use mason jars or divided containers to keep items like nuts or croutons separate until ready to eat.
+- Use mason jars or divided containers to separate items like nuts or croutons until ready to eat.

 - Pre-mix dressings in small bottles to avoid soggy greens.
 Add them right before serving.